dvorka/hstr/INSTALLATION.md

 guix package -i hstr
 ```

 [Configure](CONFIGURATION.md) HSTR and check its [man page](README.md#documentation).

 ## MPR package manager

-To install `hstr` in ubuntu or derivative operating systems using MPR, you can search for `hstr-git` using helper
+To install HSTR in Ubuntu or derivative operating systems using MPR, you can search for `hstr-git` using helper
 or install it manually using `makedeb -s`

+[Configure](CONFIGURATION.md) HSTR and check its [man page](README.md#documentation).

 [MPR package](https://mpr.hunterwittenborn.com/packages/hstr-git)